-- 1.1.1 This Bird Hazard Management Plan has been prepared as part of the Environmental Impact Assessment in support of the planning application for the proposed minerals development at White Cross Farm, Wallingford.
+- 1.1.1 This updated Bird Hazard Management Plan has been prepared as part of the Regulation 25 (request for additional information) submission to Oxfordshire County Council as part of the Environmental Impact Assessment in support of the planning application for the proposed minerals development at White Cross Farm, Wallingford.
 The Land at White Cross Farm (The site) is situated within the 13km safeguarding radius of RAF Benson Aerodrome and therefore aerodrome safety is a key consideration of the planning determination.
-Aerodrome safety has therefore been taken in to consideration within the design management and mitigation of the proposed development. - 1.1.2 This document has been prepared to manage and monitor the potential changes in the populations of hazardous bird species on the site.
+Aerodrome safety has therefore been taken into consideration within the design management and mitigation of the proposed development.
+The response from the MoD is relation to the application (dated 8th December 2021) includes suggested amendments to the bird numbers on site and liaison with site from RAF Benson. - 1.1.2 This document has been updated by amending the number of birds species that are deemed acceptable to be present on the site prior to any action being taken, with changes related to Geese (see para 4.3.5) and liaison with RAF Benson (para 4.3.10).
+The document is prepared to manage and monitor the potential changes in the populations of hazardous bird species on the site.
 The sand and gravel operation may introduce new habitats that have the potential to attract flocks of birds which could create hazardous movements of bird species above the site.
 It is considered that during the development the potential for the site to attract hazardous bird species is low due to the frequent pumping of water and backfilling operations to restore the land back to original levels. - 1.1.3 The following document provides an overview of the site operations and restoration proposals, the bird strike risks, management and mitigation objectives.
 The aim of this Bird Management Plan is to show that the proposed development can achieve a method of working and restoration scheme that does not increase the potential of bird strike whilst providing beneficial afteruse and conservation. - 1.1.4 These types of operations and restoration concepts are typical of numerous sand and gravel operations located near airfields.